Univ.-Prof.

 Christoph Strehl

 Born in Lübeck, tenor Christoph Strehl is one of the most versatile singers of his generation.
-His international career has taken him to the most important festivals, as well as to the world's great opera houses and concert halls.
-Since 2013, he has dedicated himself intensively to the training and promotion of young singers as Professor of Singing at the Mozarteum University.
+His international career has taken him to major opera festivals as well as to many of the world’s leading opera houses and concert halls.
+Since 2013, he has devoted himself intensively to the training and promotion of young singers as Professor of Voice at the Mozarteum University Salzburg.

-Christoph Strehl studied at the Folkwang University in Essen with Soto Papulkas and privately with Silvana Bazzoni-Bartoli in Zurich.
-He completed master classes with Axel Bauni, Norman Shetler, Josef Metternich, Gianni Raimondi and Claude Thiolas.
+Christoph Strehl studied at the Folkwang University of the Arts in Essen with Soto Papulkas and privately with Silvana Bazzoni-Bartoli in Zurich.
+He also participated in masterclasses with Axel Bauni, Norman Shetler, Josef Metternich, Gianni Raimondi and Claude Thiolas.